washingtonstateuniversity/hrswp-plugin-blocks/README.md

 ### Settings

 The HRSWP Blocks plugin also includes optional block editor publication status protection.
-In **Settings > HRSWP Plugins**, the "Protected Posts and Pages" setting allows admins to specify a list of page or post IDs to restrict publication status actions.
+In **Settings > HRS Settings**, the "Protected IDs" setting allows admins to specify a list of page or post IDs to restrict publication status actions.
 The "revert to draft" option will be removed from any published page or post in this list for non-admin users.

 ## Installation